3rd-year student, Bachelor of Construction in Quantity Surveying

 Advice for other students

-Carla – who is currently in her second year and is proud of being recognised as a high-achieving student in the past two semesters – has some great advice for other students.
+Carla – who is now in her final year and loved being able to share her experiences as a construction student during AUT’s RICS accreditation visit in late 2024 – has some great advice for other students.

 She wouldn’t hesitate to recommend the Bachelor of Construction to others.